-For people that wear corrective lenses, further complications in the form of glare and blurred vision can also be a problem.
+For people who wear corrective lenses, further complications in the form of glare and blurred vision can also be a problem.

 What Are The Best Contact Lenses For Driving At Night?

-Although there is not a specific contact lens designed for driving at night there are contact lenses that may help
+Although there is no specific contact lens designed for driving at night there are contact lenses that may help

 Rigid Gas Permeable (RGP) lenses